 We have accounts receivables denominated in foreign currencies, and our operations outside of the United States incur their operating expenses in foreign currencies.
 To date, the majority of our product sales and inventory purchases have been denominated in U.S. dollars.
-The functional currency of our international subsidiaries, except for our subsidiary in Ireland, is their local currency.
-During the years ended December 31, 2014 and 2015 and the nine months ended September 30, 2015 and 2016, we incurred foreign currency transaction losses of \$3.2 million, \$3.0 million, \$2.6 million and \$45,000, respectively, primarily related to unrealized and realized foreign currency losses for accounts receivables denominated in foreign currencies.
+For our subsidiary in Ireland, the U.S. dollar is the functional currency.
+For each of our other foreign subsidiaries, the functional currency is the local currency.
+During the years ended December 31, 2014, 2015 and 2016, we incurred foreign currency transaction losses of \$3.2 million, \$3.0 million and \$0.3 million, respectively, primarily related to unrealized and realized foreign currency losses for accounts receivables denominated in foreign currencies.
 These foreign currency transaction losses were recorded as a component of other income (expense), net in our consolidated statements of operations and comprehensive income.
 We believe that a 5% change in the exchange rate between the U.S. dollar and euro would not materially impact our operating results or financial position.
-We entered into foreign currency exchange contracts during the nine months ended September 30, 2016, and we expect to continue to hedge certain significant transactions denominated in currencies other than the U.S. dollar in the future.
+We entered into foreign currency exchange contracts during the year ended December 31, 2016 that mature in 2017, and we expect to continue to hedge certain significant transactions denominated in currencies other than the U.S. dollar in the future.